 The dream that anybody can “just do it”.

 This global strategy has positioned their brand as the epitome of achievement in sports.

 However, in a genius move over the last decade, they have pivoted that message to bleed into other areas.

 Nike has successfully positioned their brand and message in such a way that it now represents success, achievement, and greatness any worthwhile endeavor.

 Don’t believe me?

-Check out these ads and take note of how their message of greatness is tied to our emotions… and their brand.
+Check out these ads and take note of how their message of greatness is tied to your emotions… and their brand.

-Other Companies Known for their Global Market Reach
+Other Companies Known for their International Marketing Reach